Safeguarding adults making enquiries - S42 Care Act

 By the end of the course attendees will have:

-- Improved their understanding of LBS policies and procedures
+- Improved their understanding of LBS safeguarding adults policies and procedures

-- Gained knowledge of their statutory safeguarding responsibilities
+- Improved knowledge of their statutory safeguarding responsibilities

-- Greater understanding what Making Safeguarding Personal means
+- Improved understanding of what Making Safeguarding Personal means

-- Greater understanding of the implications of the Mental Capacity Act
+- Improved understanding of the implications of the Mental Capacity Act

 - Developed skills to recognise when Deprivation of Liberty may be occurring

-- Improved their knowledge and confidence on how to promote personalised safe working practices which minimise the risk of abuse
+- Improved their knowledge, understanding and confidence about how to promote personalised safe working practices which minimise the risk of abuse

 - Identified the rights of service users in relation to issues around capacity, consent, choice and duty of care

-- Greater understanding of how to work co-operatively with all investigators and other safeguarding agencies to ensure best practice
+- Improved understanding of how to work co-operatively with all investigators and other safeguarding agencies to ensure best practice